 Maps shall use three colors – blue, white, and red, including shades of blue and red, with dark blue and dark red designating the lowest and highest quantities, respectively.
 The color legend and associated map shall use the maximum and minimum values as the range and shall be comprised of an appropriate number of intervals, with at least seven, to provide readability and no interval shall contain both negative and positive values.
 Relevant geographic boundaries (e.g., counties, ZIP Codes) shall be shown in black.
-The maximum and minimum values and their locations shall be plotted on the maps;
+The maximum and minimum values and their point locations shall be plotted on the maps;

 For data indexed by latitude and longitude, by county or by ZIP Code, a map with superimposed county and ZIP Code boundaries shall be produced.
 Additional map specifications are indicated on individual form instructions;